kv-n/connectFour/README.md

 - [ ] If column is full, alert user that it is full and a disk cannot be droped
 - [ ] Changing the color of players name during turn switch
+- [ ] Disc doesnt drop if clicking in a div with a disc already there

 #### FUTURE PLANS